peterabbott/testing.infrastructure/ARTICLE.md

 {{> definition}}
 {{/data}}

 With the emmergence of 'Infrastructure as Code', the responsibility of provisioning insfrastructure is no longer just the domain of a System Administrator.
-This makes the need to be able to test a changes in isolation even more important, bringing down an infrastructure stack will often have more drastic consequence than a bug in a piece of software.
+This makes the need to test a changes in isolation even more important, bringing down an infrastructure stack will often have more drastic consequence than a bug in a piece of software.

 This is where [Test Kitchen](http://kitchen.ci/) fits in.
 It is the glue between the provisioning tools like Chef, Puppet, Ansible; the infrastruction being provisioned like AWS, Docker, VirtualBox; and the tests to validate the setup is correct.
 Traditionally Test Kitchen is used to test single cookbooks or packages, but is easily adapted to test the group of cookbooks that makeup your environment.